FAQs

 FT800/FT810/FT812 supports 4-wires resistive touch-screen controller that incorporate median filtering and touch force sensing.

-FT801/FT811/FT813 supports I²C capacitive touch screen with up to 5 touches detection.
+FT801/FT811/FT813 supports I²C capacitive touch screen with up to 5 touch detection.

 Please refer to this link for detailed description on how a 4 wire resistive touch screen works. http://www.sparkfun.com/datasheets/LCD/HOW%20DOES%20IT%20WORK.pdf